 Overnight at the hotel in Thimpu.

 After breakfast in the morning, you will drive to Phuentsholing, a border town in southern Bhutan.
-The town locates opposite the Indian city of Jaigaon and it is the major trade link between India and Bhutan.
+The town is located opposite the Indian city of Jaigaon and it is the major trade link between India and Bhutan.

 You will have lunch en route and stay overnight at Phuentshoing border town.